 PERSEVERANCE (In Nae)

-every difficulty by perseverance.
-Confucius said, "one who is impatient in trivial matters can seldom achieve success in matters
+overcome every difficulty by perseverance.
+Confucius said, "one who is impatient in trivial matters can seldom achieve success in matters of great importance."

 SELF CONTROL (Guk Gi)

 This tenet is extremely important inside and outside the dojang, whether conducting oneself in free sparring or in one's personal affairs.
 A loss of self-control in

 free sparring can prove disastrous to both student and opponent.
 An inability to live and work within one's capability or sphere is also a lack of self-control.

 According to Lao-Tzu "the term of stronger is the person who wins over oneself rather than someone else."